bluna97/cs310-tic-tac-toe/README.md

 The TicTacToe main class just calls the constructors for the model and view objects and instantiates a JFrame to hold the JPanel.
 # Conclusion
 Using the model-view-controller programming technique, I separated the logic and the user interface for an implementation of Tic-Tac-Toe.
 This ensures that each part of the program has a specific task that it performs, instead of each part having many tasks.
+Using the Gradle build tool, I ran unit tests to confirm that the program was running as intended.